top of page

 Order without struggle.

-but only when one person has to carry them alone.
+but only when you have to carry them alone.

-In Eden, your belongings rest in spaces created for that purpose:
+In Eden, your things rest in spaces designed for them:

-Many objects that consumed space in your old life
+Many items that take up space in old life

-In Eden, they can — but do not have to — belong to you alone,
+In Eden they can — though they do not have to — belong to more than one person,

 so that everyone can use them.

-You find tools, equipment, supplies and everyday helpers
+You will find appliances, tools, equipment, and everyday helpers

-Many shoulders carry what used to be your sole responsibility.
+Many shoulders carry what used to be yours alone.

 Space for what truly matters to you.